 Blind SQL Injection

-Blind SQL injection is a more sophisticated technique used when an application does not display error messages or query results directly.
+Blind SQL injection is a more sophisticated technique when an application does not directly display error messages or query results.
 Attackers must infer the structure of the database and extract information by sending a series of true/false statements or observing time delays.
 There are two primary types of blind SQL injection: boolean-based and time-based.

 Boolean-based Blind SQL Injection

 In boolean-based blind SQL injection, attackers use true/false statements to learn about the database structure and content.
-By observing how the application behaves in response to these queries, the attacker can gradually deduce the target data.
+The attacker can gradually deduce the target data by observing how the application responds to these queries.

 For example, let’s assume an application filters products by ID, and the query looks like this: